private beta · waitlist open

 Who's building this?

-One founder so far, who has been delegating heavily to the same agents Clew is built for.
-There's a working prototype at app.useclew.dev — that's the bones.
-The product is being built in public; the waitlist is how we find the first 20 testers.
+Solo founder so far, building it in the open.
+I've been heavily delegating to the same agents Backthread is built for — which is how I noticed the problem.
+There's a working prototype at app.backthread.dev; the waitlist is how I'll find the first 20 testers.

 waitlist